santoshkal/genval-demo/commands.md

     - If none of the above environment variables are set, Genval will check for the default Docker configuration file located at `$HOME/.docker/config.json` for authentication credentials.

-      Some times with `.docker/config.json` users may encounter some errors while interacting with registries.
-Please login and logout from registry account to resolve the issue:
+      Sometimes with `.docker/config.json` users may encounter some errors while interacting with registries.
+Please login and logout from the registry account to resolve the issue:

   - **Login to Container Registry**:

     `echo <GITHUB PAT> | echo docker login ghcr.io -u <username> --password-stdin>`

-    once login try performing push/pull operations. if succeeds.
+    Once login, try to perform push/pull operations, and if it succeeds.
 Great!!!

-    If not, Try following:
+    If not, Try the following:

   - **Logout from Container Registry**: